Table of Contents

 Risk tolerance refers to an injured victim’s decision to accept a settlement offer or pursue a higher verdict in court.
 Some may risk trial for more considerable compensation despite legal costs and uncertainties, while others in urgent need may settle quickly for a lower amount to get financial relief sooner.

-Insurance companies may take advantage of this by attempting to negotiate a settlement as early as possible, sometimes before the victim has the opportunity to hire legal counsel.
-They hope to secure a quick resolution at a lower cost by offering an early settlement.
-Hiring a pedestrian accident attorney can help you anticipate and counter these tactics.
+Insurance companies are thus more likely to negotiate a settlement as early as possible, sometimes before the victim can hire legal counsel.
+However, an early settlement can be insufficient, especially if you still don’t know the full extent of your damages.
+Hiring a pedestrian accident attorney can help you anticipate and address these issues.

 Credibility Of The Evidence

-You have a better chance of securing a higher settlement with substantial and compelling evidence.
+You have a better chance of supporting your position in settlement negotiations with substantial and compelling evidence.
 Key pieces of evidence include:

 - Medical bills, diagnostic records, and laboratory tests.